-Figure 31 shows an equivalent model for the TPS54388-Q1 control loop, which one can model in a circuit-simulation program to check frequency response and dynamic load response.
-The error amplifier is a transconductance amplifier with a $g_m$ of 245 $\mu$ S. One can model the error amplifier using an ideal voltage-controlled current source.
-The resistor R0 and capacitor C0 model the open-loop gain and frequency response of the amplifier.
+Figure 31 shows an equivalent model for the TPS57112C-Q1 control loop, which one can model in a circuit simulation program to check frequency response and dynamic load response.
+The error amplifier is a transconductance amplifier with a g_m of 245 μ S. One can model the error amplifier using an ideal voltage-controlled current source.
+Resistor R0 and capacitor C0 model the open-loop gain and frequency response of the amplifier.
 The 1-mV ac voltage source between nodes a and b effectively breaks the control loop for the frequency-response measurements.
 Plotting a over c vs frequency shows the small-signal response of the frequency compensation.
 Plotting a over b vs frequency shows the small-signal response of the overall loop.
-Check the dynamic loop response by replacing $R{(L)}$ with a current source that has the appropriate load-step amplitude and step rate in a time-domain analysis.
+One can check the dynamic loop response by replacing $R{(L)}$ with a current source with the appropriate load-step amplitude and step rate in a time-domain analysis.